-The wonderful stranger may embody anyone going everywhere, who thinks that he has reached civilization and has an awareness of his status.
+The wonderful stranger may be anyone going everywhere, who believes he is civilized and fully aware of his status.
 Then, as a civilized being, he can’t create fear around him.
-He must instead generate a feeling of trust in others by the tone of his voice, his body posture, his deeds and his gestures.
+He must instead generate a feeling of trust in others by the tone of his voice, his body posture, his gestures and his deeds.

-The wonderful stranger also remembers the profound advice given by Simone De Beauvoir, according to which certain issues admit no middle course.
-Either you condone an atmosphere of evil or you stand against it; either you want everybody to at least satisfy their primary needs or disprove such idea; either you stand for hatred, violence, crime, prejudice or you reject them.
+The wonderful stranger remembers the profound advice given by the female philosopher, namely Simone De Beauvoir: there are certain stands that admit no middle course.
+Either you are for an atmosphere of evil or against it; either you want everybody to at least satisfy their primary needs or disprove such idea; either you are for hatred, violence, crime, prejudice or against them.

-One doesn’t have to wait until he becomes famous, extremely wealthy to start acting as a solace to others.
+One doesn’t have to wait until he becomes famous, extremely wealthy to start being a solace to others.
 Fame and wealth may never come around in someone’s lifetime.
 And many, when they reach the mountain top, suffer a great deal of forgetfulness.

 As the time goes by, the wonderful stranger develops some kind of sixth sense to decipher the inexpressible in others and their needs, and to act accordingly.

 As he said to his protégée (a waitress), “Miss, you must always practice the goods.
 By the end of the day, you will feel great joy to have fulfilled your duty as a human being.